chirag0718/coding-challenge/nodejs-backend.md

 This page consists coding challenge for Backend Engineer role at MyDoc.

 # Purpose
-Aim of this test is three fold,
+Aim of this test is three fold

 - Evaluate your coding abilities
 - Judge your technical experince
 - Understand how you design a solution

 # How you will be judged
-You will be scored on,
+You will be scored on

 - Coding standard, comments and style
 - Unit testing strategy